rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 had little affect on the geometry and spectra, but could lead to large errors in the thermodynamic values.

+:cite:t:`Yuan_2018` applied GEBF14 to supramolecular coordination complexes.
+In doing so they stipulated that pseudoatom creation should avoid breaking metal- ligand bonds.
+GEBF approximated DFT energies, relative energies, optimized geometries, IR spectra, and NMR chermical shifts are compared to supersystem calculations and found to match well.
+On this basis, GEBF approximated IR and NMR spectra are then used to help assign experimental peaks.

 :cite:t:`Fu_2019` applied GEBF14 and PBC-GEBF14 to studying the excited state spectra of uracil.
 To this end GEBF14 was combined with QM/MM.
 The study looked aqueous, amorphous, and crystalline uracil.
 GEBF approximated excited state